Previous dayFebruary 6, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-A magnitude 2.9 earthquake was recorded 54 km SSW of Nikolski, Alaska on February 6, 2026 at 20:06 UTC.
-This was a shallow crustal earthquake, focused at 35.0 km depth.
-The epicenter is at 52.460°, -169.050°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.9 earthquake 54 km SSW of Nikolski, Alaska with origin time 20:06 UTC on February 6, 2026.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
+Geolocation places the event at 52.460°N, -169.050°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-06